Nigeria Floods Kill More Than 200 as Crisis Deepens Nationwide.

 But for the time being, survival is still the major priority.
 Families like Aisha Ibrahim’s are attempting to make sense of the destruction in temporary shelters spread out across the nation.
 She is a Benue State mother of four who currently resides in a makeshift camp with her kids.
 She claimed, “We lost everything, including our farm, our house, and even our animals.”
 “All we want is to live and start over.“

-Officials warn that additional storms could be on the horizon as the rainy season is predicted to last until October.
-Weeks may pass before the entire effects of this year’s floods are known, but one thing is certain: this disaster is already among the worst to hit Nigeria in decades.
+Officials warn that additional storms could approach as the rainy season is expected to last until October.
+It may take weeks to understand the full effects of this year’s floods, but one thing is certain: this disaster already ranks among the worst to hit Nigeria in decades.